-As mentioned, business owners need to apply for and receive certification that their new employee or employees qualify as a member of one or more of the accepted targeted groups.
+Business owners must apply for and receive certification that their new employee/employees qualify as a member of one or more of the accepted targeted groups.
 Once that certification is received, they can claim the WOTC as a business credit against income taxes.
 Employers who are tax-exempt can claim the WOTC against their payroll taxes.

 What Types Of Employees Qualify For The Work Opportunity Tax Credit?

 In order to qualify for the Work Opportunity Tax Credit, the employees you hire or currently employ need to fit into specific criteria, including having worked more than 120 hours.
 The employer must have had a tax liability for the employee in order to claim the credit.
 There are ten groups of individuals who fit these criteria according to federal guidelines:

 How To Claim The Work Opportunity Tax Credit Program